MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/identity-baseline.md

 The business justification for the cloud migration of the two datacenters was approved by the CFO.
 During the technical feasibility study, several roadblocks were discovered:

 - Protected data and mission-critical applications represent 25% of the workloads in the two datacenters.
-Neither can be eliminated until the current governance policies regarding PII and mission critical apps have been modernized.
+Neither can be eliminated until the current governance policies regarding PII and mission-critical applications have been modernized.
 - 7% of the assets in those datacenters are not cloud-compatible.
 They will be moved to an alternate datacenter prior to termination of the datacenter contract.
 - 15% of the assets in the datacenter (750 virtual machines) have a dependency on legacy authentication or third-party multi-factor authentication.
 - The VPN connection that connects existing datacenters and Azure does not offer sufficient data transmission speeds or latency to migrate the volume of assets within the two-year timeline to retire the datacenter.

 The first two roadblocks are being mitigated in parallel.
 This article will address the resolution of the third and fourth roadblocks.